 Ponderosa pines grow in high elevations where they are exposed to winds, heavy snow, and scorching sun.
 They produce a massive taproot to help the tree anchor its extreme height and delve deep into the earth for water and nutrients.

 An interesting fact about Ponderosa pines is the number of years to maturity.
-The trees do not mature until it is 300 to 400 years of age.
+The trees do not mature until they are 300 to 400 years of age.
 One of the most important Ponderosa pine growing tips for the home gardener is the space required for this amazing tree.
-Trunks grow 42 inches wide and the future height of the tree could threaten power lines and home owner views.
+Trunks grow 42 inches (107 cm.) wide and the future height of the tree could threaten power lines and home owner views.
 Consider these facts if you are installing a young tree.

 Ponderosa Pine Information for Mature Trees

-These perennial evergreen trees have needle-like leaves that are grouped in bundles of 2 or 3.
-The bark is grayish black and scaly when trees are young but as they mature the bark ages to a yellow brown.
+These perennial evergreen trees have needle-like leaves that are grouped in bundles of two or three.
+The bark is grayish black and scaly when trees are young, but as they mature the bark ages to a yellow brown.
 The mature trees are called yellow pines because of this characteristic.
-The older bark grows up to 4 inches thick and breaks up into large plates on the surface of the trunk.
+The older bark grows up to 4 inches (10 cm.) thick and breaks up into large plates on the surface of the trunk.

-If you are fortunate enough to have one in your landscape, they need little care but you need to watch for pests and disease and contact a licensed arborist for assistance on these tall beauties.
-Caring for Ponderosa pine trees in the home landscape usually requires professional assistance due to their size and the physical difficulty of reaching the upper story and assessing problems in the tree.
+If you are fortunate enough to have one in your landscape, they need little care, but you need to watch for pests and disease.
+Contact a licensed arborist for assistance on these tall beauties.
+Caring for Ponderosa pine trees in the home landscape usually requires professional assistance due to their size and the physical difficulty of reaching the upper story to assess problems in the tree.

 Ponderosa Pine Plant Guide